 Whether those problems relate to a lack of emotional intimacy, attention or sex, you discover effective strategies to discuss these concerns with each other, thereby protecting and prioritizing your relationship.

 This agreement can cover:

-—A plan for having safer sex
+- What is our plan for having safer sex?

 Finding solutions that work for both partners: Couples can succeed at polyamory when they understand the way their partner works and what they need in order to be their best.
-Relationship therapy gives you a deep understanding of you and your partner’s attachment styles—your unique relationship blueprints.
+Relationship therapy gives you a deep understanding of you and your partner’s attachment styles — your unique relationship blueprints.
 Having this knowledge will teach you how to fuel their self-esteem, relieve their distress and foster their well-being.